petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 ---
 # Configuring Workflows and Notifications

-During channel configuration, you can enable workflows so that all orders go through at least one step of approval before they’re placed.
+During channel configuration, you can enable workflows so all orders go through at least one step of approval before they’re placed.
 Delectable Bonsai’s B2B site employs a buyer order approval workflow using the out-of-the-box single approver workflow.
 This ensures that all orders placed by buyers are approved by their order managers.
-To enable this,

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* → *Channels*.

 1. Select the B2B channel created earlier.

-1. In the *Orders* section, select *Single Approver (Version 1)* from the *Buyer Order Approval Workflow* dropdown.
+1. In the Orders section, select *Single Approver (Version 1)* from the Buyer Order Approval Workflow drop-down.

    ![Select the single approver buyer order approval workflow.](./configuring-workflows-and-notifications/images/01.png)